TheCandidStartup/TheCandidStartup.github.io/_drafts/react-spreadsheet-release-ready.md

 The `storyUrl` function handles the details of creating the URL for a component story, depending on whether you want the full Storybook functionality or just the content of the iframe that renders the component.

-The `testUrl` function converts a URL for the full build into one for the test build if the test build is available.
+The `testUrl` function converts a URL for the full build into one for the test build, if the test build is available.
 That allows me to write tests that will work in both production and dev environments.

 Each component gets its own Playwright `spec` test file.
 Each test file has a local function that defines smoke test URLs.